ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 <!-- [issues-sle-09-27-2022.xlsx](issues-sle-09-27-2022.xlsx) -->

-## Upgrading from the 09-2022 Release to the 11-2022 Release
+## Upgrading from the 09-2022 Release to the 2022-11 Release

 Due to breaking changes in the top level SystemLink and SystemLink-Admin Helm chart the following procedure is required to upgrade the application.
 Note, this upgrade will cause any currently executing notebooks to fail.

+1. Stage your workspace to upgrade the `systemlink-admin` and `systemlink` helm charts to the 2022-11 release.

-1. Run the Helm upgrade command to remove existing Argo CRDs using the 11-2022 release against your cluster running the 09-2022 release.
+1. Run the Helm upgrade command to remove existing Argo CRDs.

     **Note:** This wil result in an expected failure: `PGRADE FAILED: unable to recognize "": no matches for kind "WorkflowTemplate" in version "argoproj.io/v1alpha1"`.
 This error can be ignored.